microsoft/presidio/docs/analyzer/index.md

 ## Creating PII recognizers

-Presidio can be easily extended to support additional PII entities.
+Presidio analyzer can be easily extended to support additional PII entities.
 See [this tutorial on adding new PII recognizers](adding_recognizers.md) for more information.